 - Save the document as PolicyBanner to the Desktop.

 - Drag the PolicyBanner to /Library/Security

 There you go!
 12 different customizations to the Login Window in macOS 10.14 Mojave (and earlier).
-If you like these blog posts, follow me on twitter (@tperfitt) or sign up for our newsletter (I do list of blog post when the newsletter comes out, which is about every month).
-Also, check out our software at https://twocanoes.com.
-Or head over to the main blog page.
+If you like these blog posts, follow me on Twitter (@tperfitt) or sign up for our newsletter (I do list of blog posts when the newsletter comes out, which is about every month).
+Also, check out our software at https://twocanoes.com or head over to the main blog page.